 Ireland is a beautiful island that is endowed with a rich heritage, hilly topography with a myriad of rivers and plains, and amiable people.
 The island is known throughout the world due to a plethora of castles.

-The island is home to the world’s oldest pub and birthplace of the famous series “Game of Thrones” has several attractive sites to offer all kinds of travellers.
+The island is home to the world’s oldest pub and birthplace of the famous series “Game of Thrones” has several attractive sites to offer all kinds of travellers, especially if you are backpacking Ireland.

 Ireland is a beautiful and mystical place to visit and live.
 Here are a few places that will make your holiday in Ireland memorable.